dortania/OpenCore-Legacy-Patcher/docs/TIMEMACHINE.md

 **Warning:** Be advised that with this method, folders **other than** "Desktop", "Documents", "Applications" etc (main folders under profile) may not be restored.
 If you want a full restore, use method 2 below.

 1. Start Time Machine restore either in Setup Assistant (first time settings) or Migration Assistant.
-2. When asked to select information to transfer, **uncheck** "Other files and folders".
+2. When asked to select information to transfer, **uncheck** "Other files and folders" as seen in the image below.
+3. Start transfer.

 <div align="left">
              <img src="./images/TimeMachine-Transfer-Uncheck.png" alt="Uncheck other files and folders" width="600" />
 </div>

-3. Start transfer.

 Now you should be restored with your user profile, applications and settings.